seijimaekawa/acMark/README.md

 # acMark
-acMark: General Generator for Attributed Graph with Community Structure
+### acMark: General Generator for Attributed Graph with Community Structure
+Users can control the characteristics of generated graphs by acMark.

 ## Requirements
 - numpy >= 1.14.5